sachinsshetty/onwards/idea/2025/2025-02-24-gpu-access.md

 ## Executive Summary

-This proposal aims to secure GPU access for a period of three months to develop and enhance a Kannada voice model.
+This proposal for Project Dhwani aims to secure GPU access for a period of three months to develop and enhance a Kannada voice model.
 The project leverages open-source Large Language Models (LLMs) and tools provided by AI4BHARAT to build a robust voice solution comparable to industry standards set by Alexa, Siri, and Google.
 The project will focus on Automatic Speech Recognition (ASR), Text-to-Speech (TTS), and translation services for Indian languages, with a specific emphasis on Kannada.
 We request research grant/sponsorship of $1,800 for 3 months.

 ## Introduction